Skip to Main Content

 This table is intended for information purposes only.
 Certain specialist occupations may have a different pay scale.
 Additionally, pay rates for Pilots, Dental & Medical Officers, and Legal Officers differ from the below.
 Pay rates are subject to change without notice.
 For the most up-to-date and comprehensive pay information, visit the Military Pay section of Canada.ca.

 Accelerated Pay Increment: Upon the enrolment and successful completion of Regular Force Basic Training (Basic Military qualification (BMQ)), you will be eligible for an accelerated pay increment if you enrol in one of the designated occupations.
 Browse Careers to find out which occupations are eligible for this offer.
+Speak to a local recruiter to learn more about the Accelerated Pay Increment Incentive.

 Benefits